Tyler O'Neill Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.3 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.3 K/9, the worst in the league.

-- The Rockies allow the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Rockies pitchers combine to give up 156 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Flexen makes the start for the Rockies, his sixth of the season.
-He is 0-5 with an 8.08 ERA and 33 strikeouts through 45 2/3 innings pitched.
+- Blach (1-0) gets the starting nod for the Rockies, his third of the season.

-- In his last appearance on Sunday against the Oakland Athletics, the right-hander threw 3 2/3 innings, giving up five earned runs while surrendering four hits.
+- The lefty last pitched on Sunday against the Oakland Athletics, when he tossed five scoreless innings while giving up three hits.

-- In 18 games this season, the 29-year-old has put up an 8.08 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .332 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.